 After your transition to adulthood

-Following your transition to adulthood, you are not alone.
-Help is still available to you if you need it.
+When you transition to adulthood, you are not alone.
+Help is still available if you need it.

 Next Step Plus (previously called Next Step After Care) is a service for young people aged 15 to 25 years who have had care experience since their 12th birthday.
 Next Step Plus is there to provide you with information and support and help you to access things like: